tranlily/SpaceInvaders/README.md

 This code is built off of Alien Invasions! code from the book Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes

-It has the same base code, but additional implementations such as:
+It has the same base code, but additional implementations such as
 * Intro screen
 * Multiple aliens
 * New sprites